You’re relaxing and building Gunpla when it happens.

 Gunpla feet are my problem area when it comes to stress marks.
 I always get the worse ones there, perhaps because feet are such big parts that they have big connectors to the sprue.
 But I’ve found that by sanding them down, I can reduce their visibility.

 Here’s an example of an HG Io Frame kit that I sanded down with some auto sandpaper.
 The unstressed nub has all but disappeared, and the stressed nub is slightly improved.
 It’s still pale, sure, but it’s not as much of an eyesore.

 To make this even less noticeable, I could apply matte top-coat.
 That would make sure the plastic is no longer reflective, and it would make the sanding scuff marks less visible, too.

 But the only way to get rid of stress marks completely is to paint.

 Unfortunately, if you have stress marks on your Gunpla and want to make them disappear, there’s only one way to do it—painting.
 Painting is a double challenge because if your kit isn’t completely, perfectly sanded and smooth first, your nub marks will be more noticeable.

 For now, I’ve learned to live with my stress marks.
 I build Gunpla to relax and my kits aren’t designed for tournaments or contests.
-If I wanted a completely perfect Gunpla, I would buy a figure or commission a pro like Milky or Ashe to make me one.
+If I wanted a completely perfect Gunpla, I would buy a figure or commission a pro like Nanochi or Ashe to make me one.